doctrine/DoctrineORMModule/docs/developer-tools.md

             'doctrine' => array(
                 'sql_logger_collector' => array(
                     'other_orm' => array(
-                        // name of the sql logger collector (used by ZDT) 'name' => 'other_orm',
+                        // name of the sql logger collector (used by ZendDeveloperTools) 'name' => 'other_orm',

                         // name of the configuration service at which to attach the logger